arctern-io/arctern-docs/doc-en/source/restful/api/function/fishnetmap.md

 ### PySpark backend

-If you use the PySpark backend, you only need to change the `input_data` in the example of Python backend to the following SQL query:
+If you use the PySpark backend, you only need to change the `input_data` in the above example to the corresponding SQL query.
+See the following example:

 ```
 "sql": "select ST_Point(pickup_longitude, pickup_latitude) as point, fare_amount as count from raw_data"